-Madonna University is a member of the Detroit Area Catholic Higher Education Consortium.
+Madonna University is a member of the Detroit Area Catholic Higher Education Consortium (DACHEC).

-Undergraduate students in good standing may take one or more courses at other consortium institutions (Marygrove College, Sacred Heart Major Seminary, and the University of Detroit Mercy) at no additional tuition cost, subject to the following conditions.
+Undergraduate students in good standing may take one or more courses at other consortium institutions (Sacred Heart Major Seminary and the University of Detroit Mercy) at no additional tuition cost, subject to the following conditions.

-- Full-time students who wish to take consortium courses in a given semester must be registered for a minimum of twelve (12) credit hours, at least eight (8) of which are to be taken at Madonna University; students must pay at least the minimum full-time tuition at Madonna University. - Part-time students who wish to take consortium courses in a given semester must be registered for a minimum of six (6) credit hours, at least three (3) of which are to be taken at Madonna University. - 3.
+- Full-time students who wish to take consortium courses in a given semester must be registered for a minimum of twelve (12) credit hours, at least eight (8) of which are to be taken at Madonna University; students must pay at least the minimum full-time tuition at Madonna University. - 2.
+Part-time students who wish to take consortium courses in a given semester must be registered for a minimum of six (6) credit hours, at least three (3) of which are to be taken at Madonna University. - 3.
 Consortium enrollment is limited to undergraduate courses.
 It does not extend to the graduate level. - 4.
 Approval for enrolling in courses at other consortium institutions must be obtained from Madonna University; consortium authorization form(s) must be completed by the student and signed by the Registrar.
-The signature of the Madonna Registrar constitutes assurance to the student that the credits taken at the host school will be accepted by Madonna University on the same basis as course work completed at Madonna. - Tuition is paid to Madonna University.
+The signature of the Madonna Registrar constitutes assurance to the student that the credits taken at the host school will be accepted by Madonna University on the same basis as course work completed at Madonna.
+The form is available from the Office of the Registrar, 2300 Administration Building, Livonia Campus. - 5.
+Tuition is paid to Madonna University.
 Special laboratory and/or studio fees are paid directly to the host school. - 6.
 Students must follow all registration procedures at both Madonna University and the host institution.
 To add, drop, or withdraw from a course, a student must comply with the deadline of the host institution and must complete the appropriate forms at both institutions so that both Registrars are notified. - 7.
-The authority to limit total number of courses which Madonna University students may pursue at other consortium schools rests with the Provost and Vice President for Academic Administration. - 8.
-A part-time student may not register for more than twelve (12) semester hours of consortium credit during his or her undergraduate career. - Awarding of Title IV financial aid to students in the consortium is the sole responsibility of the home school, Madonna University.
+The authority to limit total number of courses which Madonna University students may pursue at other consortium school's rests with the Provost and Vice President for Academic Administration. - 8.
+A part-time student may not register for more than twelve (12) semester hours of consortium credit during his or her undergraduate career. - 9.
+Awarding of Title IV financial aid to students in the consortium is the sole responsibility of the home school, Madonna University.